storj/ipfs-go-ds-storj/README.md

 `IPFS_BLOOM_FILTER_SIZE` sets the size in bytes of the datastore bloom filter.
 It is recommended to set this on production installations for reducing the number of calls to the database due to incoming requests from the IPFS network.
 Default value is 0, which means that the bloom filter is disabled.
 Details in https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#datastorebloomfiltersize.

 If `STORJ_LOG_FILE` is not set, the logs are printed to the standard output.

+Mounting `/data/ipfs/datastore` as volume is required to preserve the LevelDB database between runs.
+This database stores which IPFS hashes are pinned.

 ## License